 But simply mastering these techniques will not bring success alone.
-Trading is not a profession in which you can imitate the successful actions of others and expect to be equally or even partially successfully yourself.
+Trading is not a profession in which you can imitate the successful actions of others and expect to be equally or even partially successful yourself.
 In this sense, a trader is comparable to a professional athlete.

 This is the same with a great trader.
-A prodigious trader will study the market, drill through and create action plans for all possible market scenarios, and perfect their trading style in simulations and real time trading events.
+A prodigious trader will study the market, drill through and create action plans for all possible market scenarios, and perfect their trading style in simulations and real-time trading events.
 But like a tennis player, there is one major intangible that a coach and constant study and practice cannot account for.
 This wild card is the self and how each individual personality translates what they learn into tangible action on the court or in the market.

-For a trader to be successful, all of the different elements comprised in the preparation must come together with realtime trading skills.
+For a trader to be successful, all of the different elements comprised in the preparation must come together with real-time trading skills.

 An aggressive trader will act fast.
 An intuitive trader will trust their gut more and use less reason.
 An analytical trader is more trusting in what they see and what the market tells them, while a methodical trader creates a set of rules and tools that will indicate combinations, which in turn gives them a rule guide to act on.